|Investigating Flex 6700 total latency|

 Whilst using the flex maestro remotely, there is a perceivable high audio latency which makes it extremely difficult to use for high rate contests.
 KU7T in his tests showed that the flex takes a mimimum of 48ms to process an RF signal and output it to the speakers at the front of the radio, so the minimum latency you can expect is around 50ms...

-So I wanted to find out what is the Total Latency from Signal to Ear at 3500km for my 6700.
+a) What is my station's Total Latency ie from Signal to Ear at 3500km for my 6700?

 Inspired by KU7T I measured the following setup :

 6700--- ROUTER---ADSL------3500km----------FIBRE----- ROUTER---PC or Ipad or Maestro [no wifi anywhere]